On the Convergence Rates of Federated Q-Learning across Heterogeneous Environments: Main Results

-\end{theorem} The first term of Theorem \ref{thm: sample complexity: synchronous} is the standard error bound in the absence of environmental heterogeneity and sampling noises.
+The first term of Theorem \ref{thm: sample complexity: synchronous} is the standard error bound in the absence of environmental heterogeneity and sampling noises.
 The second term arises from environmental heterogeneity.
 It is clear that when $E=1$, the environmental heterogeneity does not negatively impact the convergence.
-The last two terms result from the randomness in sampling. \begin{remark}[Eventual zero error] It is common to choose the stepsize $\lambda$ based on the time horizon $T$.
-Let $\lambda = g(T)$ be a non-increasing function of $T$.
-As long as $\lambda = g(T)$ decay in $T$, terms 2-4 in Theorem \ref{thm: sample complexity: synchronous} will go to 0 as $T$ increases.
-In addition, when $\lambda = \omega(1/T)$, the first term will decay to 0. \end{remark} There is a tradeoff in the convergence rates of the first term and the remaining terms -- the slower $\lambda$ decay in $T$ leads to faster decay in the first term but slower in the remaining terms.
-Forcing these terms to decay around the same speed lead to slow overall convergence.
-Corollary \ref{cor: rate} follows immediately from Theorem \ref{thm: sample complexity: synchronous} via carefully choosing $\lambda$ to balance the decay rates of different terms. \begin{corollary} Choose $(E-1) \le \min \frac{1}{\lambda}\{\frac{\gamma}{1-\gamma}, \frac{1}{K}\}$, and $\lambda = \frac{4\log^2(TK)}{T(1-\gamma)}$.
+The last term results from the randomness in sampling. \begin{remark}[Eventual zero error] It is common to choose the stepsize $\lambda$ based on the time horizon $T$.
+Let $\lambda = g(T)$ be a non-increasing function of $T$, {and other parameters be fixed with respect to $T$.} As long as $\lambda = g(T)$ decay in $T$, terms 2 and 3 in Theorem \ref{thm: sample complexity: synchronous} will go to 0 as $T$ increases.
+In addition, when $\lambda = \omega(1/T)$, the first term will decay to 0.
+Conversely, the convergence bounds in \cite{zhang2024finite} and \cite{wang2023federated} do not decay to 0. \end{remark} There is a tradeoff in the convergence rates of the first term and the remaining terms -- the slower $\lambda$ decay in $T$ leads to faster decay in the first term but slower in the remaining terms.
+Forcing these terms to decay around the same speed leads to slow overall convergence.
+Corollary \ref{cor: rate} follows immediately from Theorem \ref{thm: sample complexity: synchronous} via carefully choosing $\lambda$ to balance the decay rates of different terms. \begin{corollary} Choose $(E-1) \le \min \frac{1}{\lambda}\{\frac{1-\gamma}{4\gamma}, \frac{1}{K}\}$, and $\lambda = \frac{4\log^2(TK)}{T(1-\gamma)}$.
 Let $T\ge E$.
 For any $\delta \in (0, \frac{1}{3})$, with probability at least $1-3\delta$,